What we offer

-The Sherman Scholars program supports and prepares high-quality teachers in STEM fields to teach in urban schools.
-Scholars in early childhood and elementary education prepare to be experts in teaching and integrating STEM subject areas, while secondary candidates become experts in teaching their STEM discipline.
+The Sherman Scholars program supports and prepares high-quality teachers to teach in urban schools.
+Scholars in early childhood and elementary education prepare to be experts in teaching and integrating STEM subject areas, while secondary candidates become experts in teaching their discipline.
 Students either pursue an undergraduate certificate or a Masters’ degree in education.
 Candidates may be incoming freshmen, transfer students, upperclassmen, or graduate students.

-The Sherman Teacher Scholars Program is open to all students pursuing a teaching certificate in elementary or early childhood education, or a secondary education in a STEM discipline.
+The Sherman Teacher Scholars Program is open to all students pursuing a teaching certificate in elementary or early childhood education, or a secondary education.
 The most common majors are:

 - Early Childhood and Elementary Education – All majors are eligible for early childhood candidates, while specific majors are identified for elementary candidates.
 All candidates should have a desire to work in urban and high-needs schools.